 The Importance Of a Backtested Strategy

-When it comes to trading the financial markets, a backtested strategy should be your top priority.
+When it comes to trading the financial markets, backtesting and a backtested strategy should be your top priority.

 A backtested strategy is one of the most accurate ways to assess how a particular methodology or trading strategy performs.

-More importantly you can obtain confidence in how a backtested strategy behaves.
+Just as importantly by backtesting you can obtain confidence in how a backtested strategy behaves.

 A well-performed and successful backtest ‘almost guarantees’ consistent returns.

-We say almost, that is because nothing in trading the financial markets is guaranteed.
+We say almost because nothing in trading the financial markets is guaranteed that is a guarantee.

 A backtested strategy which arrives at positive yielded returns still needs to be implemented by a human more often than not.

 You can either use a backtested strategy supplied by a trusted educator and still undertake the backtesting yourself under supervision and guidance.